 Theoretical analysis and writing of tonal melody using diatonic harmony.
 Introduction to secondary dominant chords and modulation to closely related keys.
 Analysis and writing of small compositional forms.
-Open to music majors.
-Also open to non-music majors with instructor's consent.
+Open to all students with consent of instructor.
 (Offered Spring semester only).
 Tutorial lab required.